As soon as I returned to Korea,

 In other words,

-for Koreans, this film academy is essentially free.
+for Koreans, this training is essentially free.

 (If you’re an international reader,

-this is just for reference—
+this is just for reference —

 foreigners are realistically not eligible for this program.)